bunkerweb/template/README.md

 4. Upload the plugin file from `dist/bundle.js` to Github or another file host

 > [!NOTE]
-> The Content-Type header does __not__ have to be `text/javascript` for Bunker to import it to allow for compatibility with raw.githubusercontent.com.
+> The Content-Type header does __not__ have to be `text/javascript` for Bunker to import it.
+This allows for compatibility with raw.githubusercontent.com and other hosts that would otherwise serve it as `text/plain`.

 5. Share the raw file data url with users for them to add inside their Bunker application.

 Please note that any external plugins that users add will be marked as **Unverified**, and are given a warning that they may be malicious.
 If you would like this to be removed and added to our verified plugin registry, please make a pull request in our plugin registry.
 We will review it, check for malicious code, and if it passes, approve it.
-If you experience problems with creating plugins, please join our [Discord server](https://discord.gg/Yq32gmhS2u) and we'd be glad to help you.
+If you experience problems with creating plugins, or an issue with this template, please join our [Discord server](https://discord.gg/Yq32gmhS2u) or open an issue and we'd be glad to help you.

 Happy developing!